-- The application deadline is in April, but we also accept the SAT Subject Test in Biology E/M taken in the beginning of May (May 7, 2016).
+- The application deadline is in April, but we also accept the SAT Subject Test in Biology E/M taken in the beginning of May (May 6, 2017).
+We do not accept the results from the SAT test taken in the beginning of June 2017 for this year intake.
 Rest of the application documents must be submitted by April 15.
 You are required to order the SAT results to be sent to the University of Tartu when registering for the test (please do not wait until the scores are announced).

 - Please note that only official score reports sent straight from the testing centre are accepted.
 The score recipient code for the University of Tartu is 6424.

-If you applied last year as well and already sent the required documents to us, it might not be necessary to resubmit all documents this year.
-Please contact the International Student Service for details.
+If you applied last year as well and already sent the required documents by post, it might not be necessary to resubmit all documents by post this year.
+Please contact the Student Admissions for details.

 Important information for Finnish applicants